- UT Course Catalog

 POST SECONDARY ENROLLMENT OPTIONS PROGRAM

-Orientation Programs: All PSEOP students who plan to attend The University of Toledo after high school graduation are required to attend Rocket Launch (New Student Orientation).
-You will receive mailings in the spring regarding Rocket Launch.
+Orientation Programs: All PSEOP students who plan to attend The University of Toledo after high school graduation are required to attend Rocket Re-Discover (New Student Orientation).
+You will receive mailings in the spring regarding Rocket Re-Discover.
 If you have any questions concerning orientation, please contact the Orientation office at 419.530.1267.

-ID (Rocket Card): ID cards can be ordered through the myUT portal, and picked up in the MyPICs office, located in Rocket Hall, room 1917.
-There is a $35 fee for the ID card.
+ID (Rocket Card): The ID Center is located in Rocket Hall, room 1917.
+There will be a $35 fee for the ID card.
 This fee is NOT covered by PSEO; therefore, the ID fee is the student’s responsibility.
 This fee will automatically be applied to your student account.
-The MyPICs office can be contacted at 419.530.5843.
-Fee amount is subject to change for fall semester, 2012.
+The ID Center can be contacted at 419.530.5842/5843.
+Fee amount is subject to change for fall semester, 2013.

-Books: PSEOP students must return their books during exam week of the semester they are taking classes.
+Books: PSEOP students must return their books on Thursday or Friday of exam week of the semester they are taking classes.
 Failure to do so will result in a hold being placed on the student’s account for those books not returned.
 All policies and steps to be taken concerning book returns will be given to the students in a handout at orientation and covered in detail.

 Supplies: Supplies are the financial responsibility of each student.
 This includes any computer software or additional materials required for the course (e.g., art supplies, etc.)

 Withdrawal: Students can withdraw from a class after the add/drop period ends.
 Students must contact a PSEOP adviser prior to withdrawing from a class.
-A “W” will appear on your college transcripts, and may impact your ability to receive financial aid for college.
-The last day to withdraw from a class for the fall semester is October 26.
-The last day to withdraw from a class for the spring semester is March 22, 2013. ** IMPORTANT NOTE: If a student withdraws from a class at UT, the high school (public school students) or state of Ohio (private school students) has the right to bill the student for that class.
+A “W” will appear on your college transcripts.
+The last day to withdraw from a class for the fall semester is October 25.
+The last day to withdraw from a class for the spring semester is March 21, 2014.** IMPORTANT NOTE: If a student withdraws from a class at UT, the high school (public school students) or state of Ohio (private school students) has the right to bill the student for that class.
 Students will need to contact their high school guidance counselor or State of Ohio concerning the amount they will be billed.